Perast: History

-According to the presumptions of the archaeologists, the first settlements appeared in the area of Perast in the Neolithic; There are also monuments of the Illyrian, Roman, and early Christian periods.
+According to the presumptions of the archaeologists, the first settlements appeared in the area of Perast in the Neolithic; there are also monuments of the Illyrian, Roman, and early Christian periods.
 The city was founded by the Illyrians, named after one of the local tribes, Pirusti.

 The first memories of Perast refer to 1336—at that time there was a small fishing village, which had a shipyard, and there were always several commercial and fishing boats in the harbor.
 But since the strategically important island of St George, which belonged to Kotor, is in the immediate vicinity, the development of Perast was slow.

 The prosperity of the city brought the Venetian period, and it was of particular importance in the border area around 1482, after taking the Turkish part of the coast from Herceg Novi to Risan.
 When a small village finally became a city, its inhabitants thought about reinforcements.
 The fortress of the Holy Cross and a dozen defensive towers were built.
 After the successfully held battles, Perast began to use some of the political and economic privileges, in particular, it had the right to guard the Venetian flag of St. Mark after 1654 by holding a siege by the Turks under the leadership of Mehmed-beg Rizvanagić.

-Pyotr Andreyevich Tolstoy traveled from Herceg Novi to Perast in 1698 and he wrote that in the town of Perast live Croats.
-He also recorded that there were no Orthodox churches in the city while a Greek church existed in a village not far away, and that Serbs of Greek faith who were military people similar to the Don Cossacks lived in the village.
+Pyotr Andreyevich Tolstoy traveled from Herceg Novi to Perast in 1698 and he wrote that in the town of Perast existed a Croatian community.
+He also claimed that there were no Orthodox churches in the city while an Orthodox church existed in a village not far away, and that Serbians of Greek faith who were military people similar to the Don Cossacks lived in the village.